Mediating Reproductive Technology Agreements: Why You Can’t Be Too Careful

 Not All Agreements Are Created Equal

 When divorced couples fight over reproductive technology, it’s usually because one of them wants to have children after their divorce and the other one doesn’t.
 In many cases, the court case works out in favor of the party who doesn’t want to be a parent.
 Many of these couples have made agreements at fertility clinics, and the courts often enforce these agreements.
 In the latest newsworthy case, an Arizona court ruled in favor of the original agreement between the couple.
-The fertility clinic agreement stated one party would require consent from the other party to procreate.
+The fertility clinic agreement stated one party would require consent from the other party to buy essays online.
 As the husband’s attorney put it: “These are extremely difficult and emotional issues, so it’s best for couples to make decisions ahead of time.”

 Yet the idea that “working things out ahead of time” will be enough assumes all agreements are equal.
 Even though it may appear both parties have entered an agreement of their own free will, anyone who has signed an unfavorable prenup under pressure can attest that both parties may not be fully present or cognizant of their needs and desires at the time the agreement is made.
 That’s where mediation comes in.